ota-meshi/eslint-plugin-regexp/README.md

 ### Development Tools

 - `npm test` runs tests and measures coverage.
 - `npm run update` runs in order to update readme and recommended configuration.
+- `npm run new [new rule name]` runs to create the files needed for the new rule.

 <!--DOCS_IGNORE_END-->